sfurlani/SwiftStyleGuide/BeginnerGuide.md

 ...
 ```

-When you give a type the `!` you are marking it as _implicitly unwrapped_.
-This means that, except for a short period of time between when the `UIViewController` has been `init` and `viewDidLoad` - you can assume that IBOutlets are not-nil.
+Here, except for a short period of time between when the `UIViewController` has been `init` and `viewDidLoad`, UIKit says you can assume that IBOutlets are not-nil.

 But this is not a pattern you should repeat.
 You are still _forcing_ the code to work - and it is still rude.
+When you give a type the `!` you are opening up your code to errors and crashing at run time.

-Be polite.
-Don't use `!` outside of UIKit code.
+Do a little bit of extra work and safely unwrap that value before using it.

 # Rule #1: Be Pure